-The AD7661 allows the choice of either a very low temperature drift internal voltage reference or an external 2.5 V reference.
+The AD7667 allows the choice of either a very low temperature drift internal voltage reference or an external 2.5 V reference.

-Unlike many ADCs with internal references, the internal reference of the AD7661 provides excellent performance and can be used in almost all applications.
+Unlike many ADCs with internal references, the internal reference of the AD7667 provides excellent performance and can be used in almost all applications.

 To use the internal reference along with the internal buffer, PDREF and PDBUF should both be LOW.
-This will produce 1.2 V on REFBUFIN which, amplified by the buffer, will result in a 2.5 V reference on the REF pin.
+This produces 1.2 V on REFBUFIN which, amplified by the buffer, results in a 2.5 V reference on the REF pin.

-The output impedance of REFBUFIN is 11 k $\Omega$ (minimum) when the internal reference is enabled.
+The output impedance of REFBUFIN is 11 $k\Omega$ (minimum) when the internal reference is enabled.
 It is necessary to decouple REFBUFIN with a ceramic capacitor greater than 10 nF.
 Thus the capacitor provides an RC filter for noise reduction.